 A chain tensioned while warm may be too tight upon cooling.
 Check the "cold tension" before next use.
+Never tension a warm chain before storing as chains shrink when cool.
+This can damage the chain, bar and saw.

 Chain maintenance